JosephOuta/pgls-analysis/README.md

 # Pgls analysis

-This code depicts a phylogenetic comparative method known as phylogenetic generalized least squares (pgls).
+This sample code depicts a phylogenetic comparative method known as phylogenetic generalized least squares (pgls).
 The question is: After controlling for phylogenetic history, is there a relationship between eye morphology and activity cycle or trophic level of a mammal?

-The code progression shows:
-line 2-4: reads relevant packages line 7: reads an array of 100 phylogenetic trees showing possible relationships from a Bayesian inference analysis line 8: selects the first tree from the array
+The code progression is as follows: line 2-4: reads relevant packages line 7: reads an array of 100 phylogenetic trees showing possible relationships from a Bayesian inference analysis line 8: selects the first tree from the array